Princelet/Graded-Unit/README.md

 - Added power item and made it show on player when they have it.
 - End panel can now appear and game over has a function.
 - High scores currently don't update or display the word wave and have a weird character between the latter scores.
+- Unsure how I'd set up a title screen or name entry, which I really need in order to do high score entry.